malka810/learn5/README.md

 - Daily 5 English words for learning
 - Sinhala and Tamil translations for better understanding
-- Example sentences for each word
+- Users can add their own example sentences for each word and save them
 - Track your learning progress
 - Simple and user-friendly interface

 ## Tech Stack

 - **Frontend:** Flutter & Dart
-- **State Management:** Provider / setState
+- **State Management:** setState
 - **Backend / Cloud Services:** Firebase (Authentication, Firestore)
 - **Local Storage:** SharedPreferences (save user progress locally)
 - **APIs Used:** WordsApi: Fetches random English words and their dictionary definitions